 It is comforting to realize that, following the thousand years in heaven, our eternal life will actually be right here in this healed new world.
 In His Beatitudes, Jesus promised: “The meek shall inherit the earth” (Matthew 5:5).
 King David, a man who savored royal living, affirms this: The righteous will inherit the land and dwell in it forever (Psalm 37:29).
 There will be memorable feasts; we will enjoy music and art and a bustling social life.
 It will be an awesome worship experience to savor weekly Sabbaths together (Isaiah 66:23).
 Just as the disciples immediately recognized the resurrected Jesus (John 20), we will still know our relatives and beloved friends as the radius of our spiritual community quickly expands across erased generations and boundaries.

-Metaphors of Promise.
 We can’t know for sure if some figures of speech are literal, or encouraging word pictures.
 John suggests there will be no night in heaven, that Jerusalem is a City of light.
-Whether or not there are beautiful sunsets and elegant starry nights, we can certainly know that God’s glory will light the world, that there will be no dangerous dark alleys, the planet’s thermostat will come under Jesus’ control, and we will never feel tired or in need of a nap.
-There was no longer any sea is not a statement to worry young people who enjoy surfing; instead John is promising that an invading navy can never slip into God’s harbor with U-boats or torpedoes.
+Whether or not there are beautiful sunsets and elegant starry nights, we can certainly know that God’s glory will light the world in the new earth.
+There will be no dangerous dark alleys, the planet’s thermostat will come under Jesus’ control, and we will never feel tired or in need of a nap.
+There was no longer any sea is not a statement to worry young people who enjoy surfing.
+Instead, John is promising that an invading navy can never slip into God’s harbor with U-boats or torpedoes.